Share on Facebook

 In December 2021, Northumberland County launched the public consultation process for the Growth Management Amendment with a virtual presentation of our Growth Management Report and an online public review and comment period, which is currently ongoing.

-This spring, we will be hosting a virtual open house and public meeting to provide additional information and opportunities for public feedback.
+In spring 2022, we hosted a virtual open house and public meeting to provide additional information and opportunities for public feedback.

 Join In the conversation